-- 177. As noted earlier, policy GI5 of the emerging Local Plan encourages the provision of 'allotments and productive land, to encourage local food production, and its benefits to education and healthy living'. - 178.
-Our questionnaires showed that nearly one-fifth of households in the Parish would welcome the chance to have an allotment. - 179.
+- 168. As noted earlier, policy GI5 of the adopted Local Plan encourages the provision of 'allotments and productive land, to encourage local food production, and its benefits to education and healthy living'. - 169.
+Our questionnaires showed that nearly one-fifth of households in the Parish would welcome the chance to have an allotment. - 170.
 At present, the Parish Council has two allotments, area ca 0.3 ha which appear to be under-used and have potential for wider community use (Figure 1).
 Moreover, there are also several small parcels of land which are owned by the Parish Council along Moor Lane, of total area of ca 0.8 hectares and about half of these could serve as allotments if a water supply could be provided.

-CA7 Allotments
+Community Action CA7: Allotments